-Colorado School of Healing Arts is a remarkable place to work and study.
+Colorado School of Healing Arts (CSHA) is a remarkable place to work and study.
 However, CSHA is not immune from social problems.
-CSHA's safety programs, though effective, are not a substitute for one's responsibility to practice good safety and security habits.
+CSHA's safety programs, though effective, are not a substitute for each of our responsibility to practice good safety and security habits.
 The school maintains a secure facility to the best of our ability and trains staff, faculty and students to be aware and report immediately any suspicious activity.
+CSHA has one building with a single public entrance.
+Students and staff are required to wear nametags upon entrance to the building.
+All other visitors are required to sign in.